FahdDewnology/Fahd-Repository/README.md

 # Fahd-Repository
-This repository contains all the things I had practiced while learning Data Science
+This repository contains all the things I had practised while learning Data Science

+This Repository will contains notes, documents, code etc.